Daniel-Carpenter/Coding-Resources/SQL/README.md

 ## SORT

-### Sort By Ascending Age And Then Alphabetically By Name
+### SORt by Ascending Age AND Then Alphabetically by Name

 ```sql